selflash/Face-morphing-with-openFrameworks/README.md

 + ofxCv
 + ofxDelaunay

+You need also some files for ofxFaceTracker in your /bin/data/model folder.

+・face.con
+・face.tracker
+・face.tri
+・face2.tracker

-And you need also two images in your `openFrameworks/bin/data` folder.
+And also two images in your `openFrameworks/bin/data` folder.

 + face1.jpg
 + face2.jpg

+(I'm using 640x480)

 Requirements
 --------